-- Students will be able to recognise specific vocabulary used to develop an idea in a story. - Students will be able to write their own recount with reference to a summer memory. - Students will be able to establish connections between a story and their own personal experiences.
+- Students will be able to recognise specific vocabulary used to develop an idea in a story. - Students will be able to write their own recount using language to describe specific emotions. - Students will be able to establish connections between a story and their own personal experiences.